L0rentz/Boids-2D/README.md

 # Boids

+## Linux
-Work only on linux, make to build then ./boids
+Use "make" in the terminal to build then execute ./boids

+## Windows
+TODO

+# Description

 Boids simulation with collision detection.